openrif/openrif.github.io/page/about.md

 ---
-title: The about page
+title: The about page title
 layout: page
 ---

-The about page.
+The about page content.